Credit: ThisIsEngineering

 - Reliance on AWS, Azure, or GCS is a problem if one of these cloud servers goes down.

-- Move data only between Azure Databricks and Synapse; transferring data to another Cloud platform requires integration to that platform.
+- Can move data only between Azure Databricks and Synapse; transferring data to another Cloud platform requires integration with that platform.

 AWS Redshift